 What are the Benefits of the Chassé Exercise?

-- It ensures the body is thrust forward with power and continues to move forward strongly as a follow through.
+- Ensuring that the body is thrust forward with power and continues to move forward strongly as a follow through.

-- It helps counteract the tendency for some to strike from the shoulders and arms rather than from the core and the hips.
+- Counteracting the tendency for some to strike from the shoulders and arms rather than from the core and the hips.

-- Hips lagging behind the upper torso (with the body leaning forward), instead of being below the upper torso, tends to result in strikes with diminished strength.
+- When the hips lag behind the upper torso (with the body leaning forward), instead of being below the upper torso, strikes may be diminished in strength.

-- It can help fix the footwork of those whose rear foot lingers or shoots up and backwards instead of forward.
+- Fixing the footwork of those whose rear foot lingers or shoots up and backwards instead of forward.

 This exercise is easy to do in or out of the dojo.
 For example, at least for the hikitsuke component of the exercise, Yano Nobuhiro sensei mentions that he would practice hikitsuke while walking during commutes as he prepared for his 8th dan examination [Kenshi247 YanoNobuhiro].